btholt/next-course-starter/README.md

-<h1 align="center">next-course-starter</h1> <br>
+<h1 align="center">Course Website Starter Template</h1> <br>

 <p align="center">
-  A NextJS starter to get you started creating educational materials using Markdown
+  A starter template build in Next.js for creating educational materials using Markdown.
 </p>

 ## Get Started

-1. Set up Node.js v14+
+1. Set up Node.js v20+
 1. Clone this repo
 1. Run `npm install`
 1. Run `npm run dev` to start the dev server
 1. Open http://localhost:3000 in a browser

+_Instructions for deploying the course website to GitHub Pages are below_

 ## Configure Your Course